MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

   Select the rules you want to suppress, and then right-click and select **Suppress** > **In Source**.

-  - If you suppress **In Source**, the **Preview Changes** dialog opens and shows a preview of the C# [#pragma warning](/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-pragma-warning) or Visual Basic [#Disable warning](/dotnet/visual-basic/language-reference/directives/directives) directive that's added to the source code.
+  - If you suppress **In Source**, the **Preview Changes** dialog opens and shows a preview of the C# [#pragma warning](/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-pragma-warning) or Visual Basic [#Disable warning](/dotnet/visual-basic/language-reference/directives/directives) directive that is added to the source code.

     ![Preview of adding #pragma warning in code file](media/pragma-warning-preview.png)